 Use the Hiroshima food calendar to plan your visit.
 Enjoy winter’s oyster festival or autumn’s sake harvest.
 Each dish is a tribute to the seasons.

-My Personal Favorites: Unforgettable Meals in Hiroshima
+Unforgettable Meals in Hiroshima

-The Okonomiyaki Counter That Changed My Life
+The Okonomiyaki Counter That Changes Life

 Seafood Experiences Worth Traveling For